Cognitive Behavioural Therapy (CBT)

 5. Flexibility of delivery: CBT can be equally effective in online or face-to-face sessions.

-Effectiveness of Cognitive Behavioral Therapy
+Effectiveness of Cognitive Behavioural Therapy

 Today, CBT is extensively studied and proven effective for various mental conditions such as anxiety, depression, eating disorders, insomnia, OCD, panic disorder, PTSD, and substance use disorder.
 Additionally, CBT is empirically supported for substance use disorders, promoting self-control and coping skills.

-Cognitive Behavioral Therapy for Anxiety
+Cognitive Behavioural Therapy for Anxiety

 CBT Techniques for Anxiety